College may be an incredible experience, and earning a degree can be the proudest achievement of one’s life.

 When you put in the effort, there are no limits to what you can accomplish.

-If you already have a job but aren’t progressing in it, try rearranging your responsibilities to allow for more advancement.
+If you already have a job but aren’t progressing in it, try to go at it a different way.

-Gab with your boss and explain that you want to earn money while developing your career.
+Gab with your boss and explain that you want to earn more money while developing your career.

-To keep you engaged, they may change your job title.
+Who knows, as you progress, they may change your job title.

-It could be learning a new employable skill like touch-typing, learning a language, learning to code, or revising your resume.
+It could be learning a new employable skill like typing, learning a language, learning to code, learning to use ChatGPT, or revising your resume.

 Certificate programs are short-term training programs that require less time than a degree.